 Exception: Parents may authorize their children to retain maintenance medications, provided the medications have no potential for abuse, and missed or discontinued dosages present no risk.
 A waiver of responsibility is required.

 Please Note: While both the Director and Assistant Director are scholars in the health science discipline, neither is a nurse or medical professional.
-Health decisions beyond those involving parental instructions will begin with the student, where simple decisions are possible, and end with parents and local physicians.
+Health decisions beyond those involving parental instructions will begin with the student, where simple decisions are possible, and end with parents/guardians and local physicians.

 Personal Belongings/Lost and Found